Treatment of Constipation In Older Adults

 Step 4Stool softener plus stimulant laxative

-Non-medication Management of Constipation
+Non-medication Treatment of Constipation

 Older adults often do not intake enough dietary fiber.
 Increasing the fiber you get from your diet can help constipation symptoms.

 Fiber increases the rate at which food moves through your intestines.
-Fiber-rich foods include:

 • Fresh fruit and vegetables (e.g., apples, oranges, broccoli, and carrots)